jchiu0/experimental/benchhash/README.md

 Note that we do not use channels at all as that will cause unnecessary locking.

-For the `ReadWrite` setup, we ask the user for an addition parameter `fracRead`.
+For the `ReadWrite` setup, we ask the user for an additional parameter `fracRead`.
 There will be `fracRead * q` goroutines which do reads and `(1-fracRead) * q` goroutines which do writes.
 To be clear, each goroutine scans `n/q` elements.

 We did not use `RunParallel` because it doesn't fit the structure of our test setup.

+Please see `benchhash.go` for the test setups.

 # Results